Quantitative unique continuation for Robin boundary value problems on $C^{1,1}$ domains

 One could also study quantitative SUCP at a boundary point, if proper boundary conditions are given.
 Such problems with Dirichlet boundary conditions have been extensively studied in the literature, c.f. \cite{AE, CKW, MR1415331, MR1090434, 2020arXiv200410721T}.
 However, there are very few results on Neumann or Robin problems.
 In \cite{AE}, Adolfsson and Escauriaza proved that on $C^{1,1}$ domain, harmonic functions with zero Neumann boundary condition cannot vanish at infinite order ``from the bulk'' or from the boundary, i.e., for any $x_0\in\p\Omega$ and a non-trivial solution $u$, there exists a positive integer $N$, such that

-In \cite{MR2162295}, Tao and Zhang addressed the SUCP \eqref{eqn-211003-0510-1} for \eqref{eqn-211003-0419} with zero conormal boundary condition, the coefficient matrix A being Lipschitz, and the potential $V$ satisfying some Kato-type conditions.
-The most restrictive condition in \cite{MR2162295} is a geometric condition on $\p\Omega$: for the SUCP at $x_0\in\p\Omega$, it is required that for any $x\in\p\Omega$ close to $x_0$,
+In \cite{MR2162295}, Tao and Zhang addressed the SUCP \eqref{eqn-211003-0510-1} for \eqref{eqn-211003-0419} with a Lipschitz coefficient matrix $A$, a potential $V$ satisfying the so-called Kato-type condition, and the corresponding zero cornomal boundary condition.
+Moreover, in \cite{MR2162295}, a restrictive (geometric) condition was assumed: for any $x\in\p\Omega$ close to $x_0$,